Published April 2019

-China, the United States, and Central and South America account for the vast majority of the world consumption of nonprotein nitrogen (NPN) in animal feeds.
-China, the United States, and Central and South America together accounted for just over 92% of world NPN consumption in 2015.
-Although many regions have large populations of cattle, most of these regions consume very small quantities of NPN, particularly the Middle East, Africa, and Mexico.
+China, the United States, and Central and South America account for the vast majority (about 90%) of the global consumption of nonprotein nitrogen (NPN) in animal feeds.
+Although there are many regions with large cattle populations, most of these other regions consume very small quantities of NPN, particularly Mexico and the Middle East and Africa.

 The following pie chart shows world consumption of nonprotein nitrogen:

 Beef and dairy cattle are the primary consumers of NPN.
 Beef cattle accounted for 80% and dairy cattle for 20% of urea consumption; calves do not consume urea.
 Urea is mixed in total mixed rations (TMR) for feedlot and dairy cattle.
 Urea is also used in forage programs where cattle are on pasture, but also fed liquid feed, cubes, or blocks that contain around 30% protein, nearly half from urea.
 Most of the growth in cattle population has occurred in Central and South America over the past 10 years, which has supported NPN demand in the region.

 World consumption of DDGS has been growing and is responsible for declining NPN consumption in the last decade.
 The United States is the largest producer of corn DDGS, but it is also produced in Canada and China.
 Corn is the primary DDGS in the United States, but in Canada, wheat DDGS is also produced.
 In China, most of the DDGS sold in the market comes from the production of bioethanol produced from corn.
 DDGS coproduced from other feedstocks like cassava, sweet potato, and sweet sorghum bioethanol production is low in protein and is not a desirable livestock feed.
 The extent of the impact of higher DDGS production and consumption on the NPN market varies around the world, depending on the DDGS feedstock as well as the animal rations market.